DJ Switch (Ghanaian DJ): Biography

-She is a multi talented entertainer who can also sing, rap, dance and host TV shows.
+She is an entertainer who sings, raps, dances and hosts TV shows.
 She currently hosts Talented Kidz program on TV3.
 She does poetry, is an actress and delivers motivational speeches.

 She is the second child and the only girl among five siblings.
 She hails from Dadieso in the Western North Region of Ghana and attends Talented Royals International School at Weija in Accra.

 Her career took off when she was seven years of age.
 She claims she is adept at switching people's moods from sad to happy, hence the name DJ Switch.

 In June 2018, Erica became the youngest person to win Ghana's annual DJ award.
-In 2019 Roc Nation, Jay-Z's entertainment company, acknowledged her skills and featured her on their social media for Black History Month and in 2020 she was listed among Top 100 child prodigies from all around the world and grabbed Global child Prodigy Awards in the DJ category.
+In 2019 Roc Nation, Jay-Z's entertainment company, acknowledged her skills and featured her on their social media for Black History Month and in 2020 she was listed among Top 100 child prodigies from all around the world and won Global child Prodigy Awards in the DJ category.
 In 2021, she co-hosted the 12th season of Talented Kidz.
 Her dream is to be a gynecologist, so she can enhance the process of childbirth for women in her community.
 She is managed by the American talent agency Buchwald.